oracle-livelabs/adb/shared/adb-apllication-migration/run-postgre-sql-statements-in-adbs/run-postgre-sql-statements-in-adbs.md

 # Run PostgreSQL Statements in Autonomous Database Serverless

 ## Introduction
-This lab introduces the `DBMS_CLOUD_MIGRATION.ENABLE_TRANSLATION` procedure that enables you to run your SQL statements written in PostreSQL statement in your Autonomous Database session.
+This lab introduces the `DBMS_CLOUD_MIGRATION.ENABLE_TRANSLATION` procedure that enables you to run PostgreSQL statements in your Autonomous database session.

-**Note: 'DBMS_CLOUD_MIGRATION.ENABLE_TRANSLATION' is not supported in Database Actions and is not supported with the Oracle APEX Service.**
+**Note: `DBMS_CLOUD_MIGRATION.ENABLE_TRANSLATION` is not supported in Database Actions and is not supported with the Oracle APEX Service.**

 Estimated Time: 30 minutes